galaxyproject/galaxy-hub/src/events/gcc2019/registration/index.md

 # Training

 If you are participating in training on Monday, you will need to decide [which track to participate in](https://gcc2019.sched.com/) when you register.
-You do not need to register for individual traing sessions during the meeting (Tuesday through Thursday).
+You do not need to register for individual training sessions during the meeting (Tuesday through Thursday).
 We will poll meeting participants about training interests in early June.

 # Rates